 Stakeholder theory addresses the influence of stakeholders on the design and use of environmental management systems by organizations (Guenther, Endrikat, & Guenther, 2016).
-A considerable amount of research in sustainability management relies on the stakeholder theory for it provides useful signals that may assist in identifying stakeholders (Mitchell, Agle, & Wood, 1997) and therefore determining to which parties the organization is liable or holds responsibilities (Moir, 2001) and which parties should participate in the decision-making process.
-Freeman (1984) defines a stakeholder as “any group or individual who can affect or be affected by the achievement of the organizational objectives”.
-The theory emphasizes the dynamics and the complex nature of the interplay between the organization and its environment (Gray, Owen, & Adams, 1996) and it comprises two branches.
-The first branch is the ethical branch debating that the organization should act according to the best interest of all stakeholders regardless of their power, and that stakeholders possess intrinsic rights that shouldn’t be violated (Deegan, 2007).
-The second branch is the managerial branch which, conversely to the ethical branch, emphasizes stakeholder’s power levels when considering the management of stakeholder groups to achieve organizational survival (Deegan, 2007).
-According to the stakeholder theory, organizations tend to implement sustainability tools such as public-private partnership (e.g., multistakeholder initiatives), or sustainability reporting and dialogue, to strengthen the relationship with its internal (employees) and external stakeholders such as shareholders, clients, pressure groups, communities, etc. (Gadenne, Kennedy, & McKeiver, 2009).
-When stakeholders are dissatisfied, they can withdraw their financial contribution from the company which threatens its persistence (Frooman, 1999; Shevchenko, Lévesque, & Pagell, 2016).
+A considerable amount of research in sustainability management relies on the stakeholder theory, as it provides useful signals that may assist in identifying stakeholders (Mitchell, Agle, & Wood, 1997), thereby determining to which parties the organization is liable or holds responsibilities (Moir, 2001) and which parties should participate in the decision-making process.
+Freeman (1984) defines a stakeholder as “any group or individual who can affect or be affected by the achievement of the organizational objectives.”
+This theory emphasizes the dynamics and the complex nature of the interplay between the organization and its environment (Gray, Owen, & Adams, 1996) and comprises two branches.
+The first is the ethical branch that calls for the organization to act according to the best interest of all stakeholders, regardless of their power, and holds that all stakeholders possess intrinsic rights that shouldn’t be violated (Deegan, 2007).
+The second branch is the managerial branch which, conversely to the ethical branch, emphasizes stakeholder’s power levels when considering the management of stakeholder groups in working towards achieving organizational survival (Deegan, 2007).
+According to the stakeholder theory, organizations tend to implement sustainability tools, such as public-private partnership (e.g., multistakeholder initiatives) or sustainability reporting and dialogue, to strengthen the relationship with their internal (employees) and external stakeholders, who may comprise shareholders, clients, pressure groups, communities, etc. (Gadenne, Kennedy, & McKeiver, 2009).
+When stakeholders are dissatisfied, they can withdraw their financial contribution from the company, an action that serves to threaten the company’s persistence in pursuing goals/objectives/non-sustainable goals/goals that are part of the sustainability model and that do not meet with stakeholders’ approval (Frooman, 1999; Shevchenko, Lévesque, & Pagell, 2016).
 The company should respond to the external pressure requesting sustainability integration and consult with its multiple stakeholders, since its survival and legitimacy depend on stakeholders’ resources.

 External pressure, sustainability awareness and stakeholder consultation

-Stakeholder theory has emphasized the primary role and importance of external pressure exerted by stakeholders to push organizations to integrate sustainability practices in their business operations (e.g Boiral et al., 2019; Hörisch et al., 2014).
+Stakeholder theory has emphasized the primary role and importance of external pressure exerted by stakeholders to push organizations to integrate sustainability practices in their business operations (e.g., Boiral et al., 2019; Hörisch et al., 2014).
 According to stakeholder theory, external pressure is perceived by organizations as one-dimensional, meaning that when one external party makes demands pertaining to sustainability, owners/managers will expect that other stakeholders advocate the same demand, thereby increasing its saliency (Murillo-Luna, Garces-Ayerbe, & Rivera-Torres, 2008; Doh & Guay, 2006).
-The importance for organizations to comply with the requests of external stakeholders has been highlighted in both the stakeholder and resource dependency theories, according to which organizations rely on the social approval of relevant audiences to secure the “licence to operate” (Weber, 2008; Karadio & Talbot, 2020), and ultimately obtain the support and resources they need to survive and prosper (Carlos & Lewis, 2018).
-Despite their vital contribution to the economy, SMEs have a smaller scope of operations than large companies, and are highly resource dependent on a small number of customers and suppliers, making them more vulnerable to environmental threats from external stakeholders that could permanently compromise their means of existence (Eikelenboom & Jong, 2019).
+Both stakeholder and resource dependency theories highlight the need for organizations to comply with the requests of external stakeholders, since organizations rely on the social approval of relevant audiences in order to secure their “licence to operate” (Weber, 2008; Karadio & Talbot, 2020) and ultimately obtain the support and resources they need to survive and prosper (Carlos & Lewis, 2018).
+Despite their vital contribution to the economy, SMEs have a smaller scope of operations than do large companies.
+In addition, SMEs are highly resource dependent on a small number of customers and suppliers, making them more vulnerable to environmental threats from external stakeholders that could permanently compromise their means of existence (Eikelenboom & Jong, 2019).